-When it comes to choosing a movie, you might lower your chances of wasting an hour or two watching a dud by reading reviews beforehand.
+When it comes to choosing a movie, you might read reviews beforehand to lower your chances of spending a few hours watching a dud.
 And for something that has a bigger payoff, like the gym, you might invest in a personal trainer and commit more time to make sure you achieve your goal.

 The same goes for sales.
 Lead qualification is the process of deciding whether or not a lead — aka your potential customer — is worth the time and money.
 And BANT is a great way to work this out.